Fintan-contents/coding-standards/en/java/java-style-guide.md

 };
 ```

-If you want to write multiple statements within case or default, you can write them by enclosing them in blocks in the arrow syntax.
+If you want to write multiple statements within `case` or `default`, you can write them by enclosing them in blocks in the arrow syntax.
 Since the `yield` statement cannot be omitted by enclosing it in a block, write it as follows.

 ```java